Jasper Kent

 Jasper Kent (born 1968) is an English author and composer.
 As a composer his work is generally in the field of musical theatre and his novel series include the Danilov Quintet and the Charlie Woolf Mysteries.

 Biography

-Born in Worcestershire, England, Jasper was educated at King Edward's School, Birmingham and read Natural Sciences (specializing in theoretical physics) at Trinity Hall, University of Cambridge.
+Born in Worcestershire, England, Jasper was educated at King Edward's School, Birmingham and read Natural Sciences (specializing in theoretical physics) at Trinity Hall, Cambridge.
 After graduating he worked as a software developer and consultant focusing on object-oriented languages such as C++ and C# and template metaprogramming.
 Notable clients have included Citigroup, Deloitte and Touche, BP, Hughes Aircraft and the UNICC.
 Jasper also provides training courses for Learning Tree International.

 Kent has worked for almost twenty years in musical theatre as a singer, instrumentalist, musical director and composer.
 He has performed backing vocals for various artistes including Hinge and Bracket, Stig Rossen and Russell Watson and in the role of musical director has conducted, amongst others, Lucy Montgomery and Daniel Boys.